Estimate Time7 min

 1. Get on solid financial footing

 Have a cash buffer.
-At minimum, consider keeping at least $1,000 or one month's rent, whichever is more, in a savings account at all times.
+At minimum, consider keeping at least $1,000 in an easily accessible account at all times.
 That way, you wouldn't have to skip paying other bills or rack up credit card debt to pay for an unexpected expense, such as new brakes or a dental procedure.
-Keep the cash in an easily accessible account.

 Pay down high-interest credit card debt.
 Do you have balances on your credit cards?
 That answer could help determine what to do with $5,000.
 Interest accrues on cards each day they're left unpaid, so making a big payment right away could pay off.
 If you have debt across several credit cards, consider putting more money toward the one with the highest rate first.